jtm2021/Dashboard/README.md

 An assignment to showcase knowledge on using CSS Grid.
 It is part of Brainnest Advanced Front-End Training Program.
 ![Mockup Screenshot](./assets/readme-images/mockup.png)

-The live site can be found [here](https://jtm2021.github.io/Dashboard/).
+- The live site can be found [here](https://jtm2021.github.io/Dashboard/).
+- The source code can be found [here](https://github.com/jtm2021/Dashboard).

 ## Wireframe
 The wireframe for the project was made using [Figma](https://www.figma.com/).